Instructor: Kyle C. Hale

 |Project||Topic||Due Date||Handout||Notes (TBP = To Be Posted)|

-This is a list of other resources that you might find useful for this class and for doing work in the systems area in general.
+This is a list of other resources that you might find useful for this class.
 Feel free to peruse them at your own convenience.